 - Zest of one orange

-- To make the cake, spray a bundt cake pan with cooking spray and dust lightly with unsweetened cocoa powder.
+- Spray a bundt cake pan with cooking spray and dust lightly with unsweetened cocoa powder.
 Preheat the oven to 350ºF.

 - Bake 30-40 minutes or until a toothpick inserted in the center of the cake comes out clean.
-Cool in the pan 10 minutes before carefully inverting onto a serving platter to cool completely.
+Cool in the pan 10 minutes before carefully inverting onto a cooling rack to cool completely.

-- To make the ganache, put the chocolate, butter, and sugar in a heatproof bowl.
+- Place the chocolate, butter, and sugar in a heatproof bowl.

 - In a medium saucepan, bring cream to a boil and immediately pour it over the chocolate.
 Let sit for 1 minute, then whisk slowly until chocolate and butter are melted and the ganache is smooth.